-When I began writing about personal branding in executive job search in 2007, it was a relatively new concept.
+When I began writing about personal branding for executive job search in 2007, it was a relatively new concept.

 Back then, there was much resistance and outright bashing of personal branding.

 Thousands of talking heads and self-professed experts pounded us with misinformation, adding to the confusion about personal branding.

 But savvy job seekers and others began, little by little, to embrace branding and its value in positioning themselves as a good-fit for target employers.

 And nowadays, personal branding is hitting home with more people.
-It’s becoming more embedded in the fabric of healthy career management, job search and career marketing.
+It’s becoming more embedded in the fabric of healthy career management, job search and personal marketing.

 These people are the smart ones.

 They took the time to learn about authentic branding and to leverage it in their job search and career.

 What Personal Branding is NOT

-The kinds of misinformation I was seeing 10 years ago and longer persist:
+The kinds of misinformation I was seeing back in 2007 still persist: